-Wing Officials: Move with the Deep Officials down the 50 yard line to the side line, then turn and move to the receiver's 10 yard line, clearing the restricted area, as needed, while moving down the sideline.
+Wing Officials: Move with the Deep Officials down the 50 yard line to the side line, then turn and move to the receiver's goal line, clearing the restricted area, as needed, while moving down the sideline.
+If observation of kicks (during pre-game or 1st half) shows that kickers will not threaten goal line, wings may move up to better cover anticipated shorter kicks.